Offerings

 Yoga and meditations are mindfulness practices that connect us to our bodies and internal world.
 Mindfulness and deep focus inward helps us to become aware of the organism that we are.
 We are a self-healing body that seeks the connection to be nurtured and restored back to health as our authentic selves.
 Through noticing our body, we come in contact with our needs and genetic wisdom for healing and transformation.
 We meet all parts of ourselves and our heart expands.

-Pranayam (energy control) helps to regulate the nervous system and to reconnect with our life source of breath.
+Breathwork (Pranayam) helps to regulate the nervous system and to reconnect with our life source of breath.
 We always have access to this amazing self-sustaining energy that anchors us to our bodies in the here and now.

 Healing Roots